-The Delivery Directorate will continue to transition from strategic activity to delivery, with a focus on regeneration and development at Old Oak West (OOW).
+The Delivery Directorate will continue to transition from strategic activity to delivery, with a focus on regeneration and development at OOW.
 This includes:

-- The preparation of business cases, infrastructure and regeneration strategies for OOW - Securing a private sector delivery partner (with production of associated required documents)

-- A programme of private land assembly and public land coordination, by private treaty and compulsory purchase - Commencing the delivery of the Heat Network project - A programme of regeneration projects including place-shaping and meanwhile uses, skills, employment and training support across the OPDC area.
+- The preparation of business cases, infrastructure and regeneration strategies for OOW - Producing the procurement documentation required to secure a private sector delivery partner - A programme of private land assembly and public land coordination, by private treaty and compulsory purchase - Commencing the delivery of the Heat Network project - A programme of regeneration projects including place-shaping and meanwhile uses, skills, employment and training support across the OPDC area.